Artlands/markdown-cv/index.md

 ## SELECTED PROJECTS

+### Scheduling and Allocation of Disaggregated Memory Resources in HPC Systems <time> 2023 </time>

+- Designed and implemented a discrete event simulator based on *Simpy* to study resource management and job scheduling in HPC systems with disaggregated memory resources.
+Customizable to various system configurations and scheduling policies.
+- Devised a performance degradation model based on prior studies to estimate job runtimes when accessing remote memory resources.
+- Proposed the innovative *FM* job scheduling policy, tailored for disaggregated memory systems, yielding superior system throughput and bounded slowdown compared to state-of-the-art policies.
+- Simulated the *FM* scheduler in a system with *one-fourth* of the original local memory.
+The experimental results shown that it boosts average memory utilization **from 27.97% to 79.24%**, with only a marginal **5.52%** reduction in average job performance.

 ### High-Performance Computing System Health Monitoring & Performance Data Collection <time> 2021 </time>

 - Explored mechanisms to acquire health status monitoring data from an HPC cluster via the Integrated Dell Remote Access Controller (iDRAC), enhancing cluster management and efficiency.